How to Calculate Hours Worked Like a Pro

 Popular Time-Tracking Software Options

-We might be biased, but we think OnTheClock is the best option when it comes to time tracking, especially if you’re a freelancer or small business.
-That’s because we’re designed to be an affordable solution with everything you need to track hours worked, stay compliant, and manage employee schedules.
+We might be biased, but we think OnTheClock is the best option for time tracking, especially if you’re a freelancer or small business.
+That’s because we’re designed to be an affordable solution loaded with everything you need to track hours worked, stay compliant, and manage employee schedules.

 That said?
 Our software may not be for everyone, so here are a few other options to consider:

-• Hubstaff.
-Hubstaff is a comprehensive time-tracking and employee monitoring software that includes features such as GPS tracking, activity monitoring, and project management.
+• Hubstaff: Hubstaff is a comprehensive time tracking and employee monitoring software solution that includes features such as GPS tracking, activity monitoring, and project management.

-• TSheets.
-TSheets was recently acquired by QuickBooks, and it provides mobile time tracking, employee scheduling, and real-time reporting.
+• TSheets: TSheets, now part of QuickBooks, provides mobile time tracking, employee scheduling, and real-time reporting.

 These are just a few of the online time clocks available.
-Take your time choosing the one that makes the most sense for your business needs (and your budget), and you’ll need it to maintain your records over time, in addition to streamlining your operations.
+Take your time choosing the one that makes the most sense for your business (and budget) and use it to maintain your records and streamline your operations.

 Factors to Consider When Choosing a Tracking Method